rowanpi/dsd_kubernetes_demo/README.md

 While the demo demonstrated a number of different kubernetes features, such as deployments of pods, cronjobs, services, hpa scaling etc and also helm, and that on a kubernetes cluster spun up on GCP, these files will bring up only a subset of the services and show only subset of k8s functionality originally demo'd.
 It will do so on a minikube VM.

-Note because of you are running this locally on a minikube VM things will be much slower than was demo'd on a GCP cluster because of a few factors one being your slower internet connection etc etc. Image downloads thus take longer on initial POD creation.
+Note because you are running this locally on a minikube VM things will be much slower than was demo'd on a GCP cluster because of a few factors one being your slower internet connection etc etc. Image downloads thus take longer on initial POD creation.

 ## Steps
 ### Install kubectl